scrtlabs/SupernovaDocs/node runners/run-full-node.md

 The pubkey is an 83-character string starting with `secretvalconspub...`.

 On the CLI machine, run the following command.
-The account you use becomes the operator account for your validator, which you'll use to collect rewards, participate in on-chain governance, etc, so make sure you keep good backups of the key. `<moniker>` is the name for your validator which is shown e.g. in block explorers.
+The account you use becomes the operator account for your validator, which you'll use to collect rewards, participate in on-chain governance, etc., so make sure you keep good backups of the key. `<moniker>` is the name for your validator which is shown e.g. in block explorers.

 ```bash
 secretcli tx staking create-validator \